-July 11: Pergamum
+July 11: Sardis and Philadelphia

-Our second tour site is the ancient city of Sardis, another one of the Seven Churches of Revelation.
+Today we begin with a trip to the remains ancient Sardia, another one of the Seven Churches of Revelation.
 Jesus told Sardis, "I know thy works, that thou hast a name, that thou livest, and art dead" (Rev. 3: 1-6).
 Once the capital of a powerful empire, Sardis is credited with being the first city in antiquity to devise the necessary technology to mint coins and to dye wool.
 Compared to several of the sites we have visited, much of ancient Sardis remains.
 One can see the foundation and the massive columns of the Temple of Artemis, which was converted into a small chapel by the early Christians, the city's gymnasium, and what was once the largest Jewish synagogue in Asia Minor.

-July 14: Ephesus
+July 13: Ephesus

 Our last full day of touring will be extra special since we will visit one of the most important archaeological sites in the world—ancient Ephesus.
 Ephesus was once the most important commercial city in Asia Minor.
 The Apostle Paul spent nearly 3 years in Ephesus, before he was driven out of the city by a riot stirred up by Demetrius the silversmith (Acts 19:23-34).
 It is from this city that Paul wrote his letters to the Corinthians.
 In addition to walking the streets of this ancient city and visiting the theater, we will also visit the famous Terrace Houses, the place were the most important people of Ephesus lived.
 We will also visit the remains of the ancient Temple of Artemis.